 I hesitated to get something like this to dial in my distance, but I’m really glad I ended up giving in.
-Overall, the S10 was just as accurate as of the high-end versions so that was awesome.
+Overall, the S10 was just as accurate as the high-end versions so that was awesome.
 Here’s a demo video:

 Who’s It Best For/Not For?

 I’d say this watch would be perfect for someone who’s never used a GPS before.
-It was super simple to use, didn’t break the bank, and it was super accurate.
+It was super simple to use, didn’t break the bank, and was super accurate.
 It’s not going to cost a fortune and it’ll give you 80% of what you’d want out on the course.

 If you golf a lot and want something that has more features, I’d probably go with one of these.
 They probably aren’t worth it if you don’t golf much but if you want more specific yardages, they’ll be the right choice for you.

 |Garmin Approach S10|

 |Quick Release Bands||No|

 |Distance To Hazards/Doglegs/Layup||Yes|

 |Shot Distance||Yes (Manual)|